 Autoimmune hepatitis is an acute or chronic inflammation of the liver that can lead to liver cirrhosis and, in some cases, to liver failure.
 It is hepatitis that is not due to another identifiable cause, such as a viral infection, exposure to a drug or toxin, a hereditary disorder, or alcohol abuse.
 Anyone can develop the disorder, but the majority of those affected are women.

-There are two main types of autoimmune hepatitis.
+There is general agreement that there are two main types of autoimmune hepatitis (debate continues as to whether there is a distinct third type).
 Type 1 is the most common form of autoimmune hepatitis in the United States and is associated with the presence of smooth muscle antibodies (SMA) in the blood.
 Type 2 is less common and tends to be more severe.
 It is associated with anti-LKM-1 antibodies and primarily affects young girls and is more common in Europe than in the United States.

 How is the sample collected for testing?